Tim Hortons’ franchisee spat hurting sales, activist investor Ackman says

 Prominent shareholder activist and investor Bill Ackman has criticized Tim Hortons and its public spat with its franchisees, which he suggests has hurt the café chain's business.

-Tim Hortons’s battle with its franchisees has helped push down Tim Hortons’s sales over recent quarters along with a cool response to its new espresso-based coffee and lunch offerings, says Mr. Ackman, founder of New York hedge fund Pershing Square Capital Management LP and an investor in Restaurant Brands International Inc., which is the parent of Tim Hortons.
+Tim Hortons' battle with its franchisees has helped push down Tim Hortons' sales over recent quarters along with a cool response to its new espresso-based coffee and lunch offerings, says Mr. Ackman, founder of New York hedge fund Pershing Square Capital Management LP and an investor in Restaurant Brands International Inc., which is the parent of Tim Hortons.

 "We believe sales in recent quarters have also been negatively impacted by the recent public dispute with a group of franchisees," Mr. Ackman says in a letter Wednesday to shareholders.